Amart85/dp-090-databricks-ml/Instructions/Exercises/01-Intro-to-Spark-ML.md

 ## Provision an Azure Databricks workspace

 An Azure Databricks workspace provides a central cloud-based environment for all your data science activities in Azure Databricks.
-You can create a workspace interactively in the Azure portal or use wone you already have, but we recommend you follow the steps below to use a script to provision a suitable workspace for this exercise.
+You can create a workspace interactively in the Azure portal or use one you already have, but we recommend you follow the steps below to use a script to provision a suitable workspace for this exercise.

 1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
 2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here: